JotaNil/DL-Challenge/README.md

 > curl 127.0.0.1:8000/ipdata/top10/switzerland -H "Accept: application/json"

 ### Get data by IP
-This endpoints returns all the data available in the database of the given ip.
+This endpoint returns all the data available in the database of the given ip.

 Url:
 > /ipdata/{ip}